-Originally located in Detroit, this Italian restaurant is known for its filet mignon with zip sauce, a 32-ounce Porterhouse, and table-side caesar salad.
-In a high-profile part of the restaurant, the tables by the bar are highly requested.
+This Italian restaurant is known for its filet mignon with zip sauce, a 32-oz Porterhouse, and table-side Caesar salad.
+Originally located in Detroit.
+Located in a high profile part of the restaurant, the tables by the bar are highly requested.

 BIG ROCK CHOP HOUSE

 This Birmingham staple, set in a historic train station, offers an award-winning menu highlighted by unique steak and seafood offerings, including cold water lobster tail and a 24-ounce porterhouse.
 Under the outdoor gazebo or, if you’re looking to see or be seen, table 30 or 31 in the center of the dining room.
 Both tables seat five to six people.

 245 S. Eton, Birmingham, 248-647-7774, L&D Mon.-Sat.

 Executive Chef Alex Lucier delivers a New York culinary experience — think bone-in rib-eye and lamb chops.
 The Sonoma and Napa rooms, which hold 25 and 15 people, are the most requested part of the steakhouse.

 This steakhouse, accompanying a menu complete with aged prime beef and fresh seafood, offers a renowned wine list with more than 100 selections.
 The Captain’s Table seats eight people in large, comfortable chairs.

 323 N. Old Woodward Ave., Birmingham, 248-723-0134, three rooms of 36 or one combined room of 72, D Daily.